-The addition of a keynote speaker at the Whole Earth and Watershed Festival gives residents of the North State the chance to hear firsthand about new ideas, projects, and collaborations from visionaries and experts who do not normally come to the north state area.
-This opportunity began in 2016 and has enriched the Festival in new ways.
-The Festival’s Executive Committee is committed to bringing a keynote speaker to the Festival each year.
-Our aim is to continue to facilitate collaboration, expand understanding, and build partnerships within our community, across the north state region and beyond.
+The addition of a keynote speaker at the Whole Earth and Watershed Festival gives residents of the North State the chance to hear firsthand about new ideas, projects, and collaborations from visionaries and experts.
+The addition of a Keynote Speaker began in 2016 and has enriched the Festival in new ways.
+The Festival’s Executive Committee is committed to bringing a keynote speaker to the Festival each year in order to continue to facilitate collaboration, expand understanding, and build partnerships within our community, across the north state region and beyond.

 C. Mike Lindsey, Co-Founder of NexLoop, will be the 2018 Whole Earth and Watershed Festival keynote speaker!
 NexLoop is an international team of innovators (US, Germany, Croatia) who came together to design a water management system for urban food producers.
 They submitted their design, called the AquaWeb, to the Biomimicry Global Design Challenge and won the 2017 Ray of Hope Prize presented at the 2017 Bioneers National Conference in San Rafael in October.
 This award helps budding biomimetic entrepreneurs bring their radically sustainable, nature-inspired solutions to market.

 NexLoop designed their system to make it locally attuned, adaptable, and self-sufficient.
 It allows urban local food producers collect, filter, store, and distribute atmospheric moisture with a modular, all-in-one water sourcing and management system.
 AquaWeb harnesses freely available rain and fog and uses passive strategies to distribute this water so that urban farms, including greenhouses, indoor vertical farms, and container farms, can save energy and become more resilient to disturbances.
 Each aspect of AquaWeb’s design was inspired by living systems.
 These include how cribellate orb weaver spider webs collect fog from the air, how drought-tolerant plants like the crystalline ice plant store water, and how mycorrhizal fungi like the Jersey cow mushroom distribute water.
 The team also looked to the dwarf honey bee’s hexagonal nest structure for AquaWeb’s efficient and modular design.